 Craft Brewing Classes Northern Ireland

-• Whitewater brewery: Brew day experience to learn the steps of the brew process.
+- Whitewater Brewery: Brew day experience to learn the steps of the brewing process.

 Conclusion

-Northern Ireland heritage crafts range from brewing to building baskets and are an important part of Ulster’s intangible culture and traditions.
-These crafts are an important piece of history which is well-worth engaging with.
-There are many more crafts from Ireland to explore and this article isn’t an exhaustive list.
-Why not try out a Northern Ireland heritage craft and maybe you will find a new passion in it.
-Then you can play a part in saving these important traditional crafts from extinction.
+Northern Ireland’s heritage crafts range from brewing to building baskets, essential to Ulster’s intangible culture and traditions.
+These crafts are an essential piece of history that is worth engaging in.
+There are many more crafts from Ireland to explore, and this article isn’t exhaustive.
+Why not try out a Northern Ireland heritage craft, and maybe you will find a new passion in it?
+Then, you can play a part in saving these critical traditional crafts from extinction.